Guardians vs. Tigers Player Props Betting Odds

-Player prop bet options for Jose Ramirez, Spencer Torkelson and others are listed when the Cleveland Guardians host the Detroit Tigers at Progressive Field on Friday (first pitch at 4:10 PM ET).
+Player props are available for Jose Ramirez and Spencer Torkelson, among others, when the Cleveland Guardians host the Detroit Tigers at Progressive Field on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!